jdposada/oop/syllabus.md

 nav_order: 3
 ---

-## What you will learn

-In this course you will learn the basics of Object Oriented Programming

 ## Course Description

 In this course we study the concepts on which object oriented programming theory is centered, such as: abstraction, encapsulation, inheritance, and polymorphism, among others.
 This study of the topics is carried out through a gradual process from the concept of classes and objects to the construction of object-oriented software.